-If there’s one thing to be sure about in the design world it’s that if you have an audience, you’re going to need a brand.
-It doesn’t matter if your brand is a large-scale company or a part-time passion, the importance of branding consistency throughout your marketing cannot be faulted.
+If there’s one thing to be sure about in the design and business world, it’s that in order to attract an audience (and then turn them into customers) you're going to need a brand.
+It doesn’t matter if you work for a large-scale company or are working on a part-time passion, the importance of having a consistent brand for all of your marketing cannot be underestimated.

 Whether it’s a global corporation that specializes in buying and selling tropical islands, or a small business that makes shoes with funny limericks on them, without good branding anyone can quickly fall into obscurity.
-People don’t have the patience to sit down and listen to a 10-minute slideshow presentation before they commit.
-Rather, they need information delivered at first glance, and a clever logo or exciting color scheme can deliver just as much information as a three page mission statement if designed properly.
+If the information isn't delivered fast, and with an engaging angle, it's likely that you will lose the majority of your audience.
+Luckily, grabbing your audience's attention isn't difficult.
+In fact, a clever logo or exciting color scheme can deliver just as much information as a three-page mission statement if designed properly.

-Good branding is trustworthy.
-It should make people feel at ease and be confident that your brand is the right choice.
+- Good branding is trustworthy.
+It should make people feel at ease and allow them to be confident that your brand is the right choice.
 Know your audience and understand what would make them feel most comfortable in trusting you.

-Good branding is memorable.
+- Good branding is memorable.
 Take Apple, for example.
-The visual simplicity of Apple’s branding is aligned with the functional simplicity of their products.
+The visual simplicity of Apple’s branding is aligned with the functional simplicity of its products.
 So to be memorable, think about the most basic essence of your product and run with that concept throughout your branding.

-Good branding is flexible.
-A successful brand needs to evolve with the times in order to stay on top, and a branding design is no different.
+- Good branding is flexible.
+A successful brand needs to evolve with the times in order to stay on top of the market and branding design is no different.
 Whether changes are subtle or obvious, flexibility will help a brand stay relevant.

 The use of typefaces, color palette and images together is an imperative part of the brand development process and a style guide will help you to apply them correctly and consistently and ultimately build your brand like a pro.

-Brand essence is the style or unique voice of your brand respective to the product or service you are selling.
+Brand personality is the style or unique voice of your brand respective to the product or service you are selling.
 For example, is it masculine or feminine?
 Natural or man-made?
 Trendy or traditional?